Jerome Tang

-Jerome Tang (born October 7, 1966) is a Trinidadian-American college basketball coach who is the head coach for the Wildcats of Kansas State University.
-He had previously been an assistant coach under Scott Drew from 2003 to 2022 at Baylor, where the Bears won the 2021 NCAA Championship.
+Jerome Tang (born October 7, 1966) is a Trinidadian-American college basketball coach who is currently in his second stint as the associate head coach at Baylor University.
+Previously, he was the head coach at Kansas State University from 2022 to 2026.
+He had previously coached under Scott Drew from 2003 to 2022 at Baylor, where the Bears won the 2021 NCAA Championship.

 Early life

 Tang was born in San Fernando, Trinidad and Tobago.
 He moved with his parents to St. Croix in the U.S. Virgin Islands, living there until age 10 when his family relocated to Texas.
 Tang first attended North Central Bible College in Minneapolis, Minnesota, and then studied at home via online learning with Charter Oak State College over the Internet, and earned a bachelor's degree in 2007.

 Coaching career

 High school and assistant

 Between 1993 and 2003, Tang served as head coach of Heritage Christian Academy in Cleveland, Texas, turning the team into a strong contender.
 While at Heritage Christian, he coached future NBA player Von Wafer.
 Tang was hired as an assistant coach at Baylor in 2003 under first-year coach Scott Drew.
 In 2017, Tang was promoted to associate head coach, and he helped lead Baylor to a national championship in 2021.